 HIV HERO (Presented by Positive Life NSW)

-WINNER: David Polson
+RECIPIENT: David Polson

 For his tireless work as an advocate, speaker and community champion for people living with HIV.
 As a long-term HIV survivor, David shares his personal story to empower others, provide education, challenge discrimination, and reduce stigma around HIV/AIDS.
 David has also been nominated for his various community, volunteer, and advocacy roles, including being the co-founder of Sydney’s first queer museum, QTOPIA.